MikolajBak/Floyd-Steinberg-Dithering/README.md

 # Floyd-Steinberg-Dithering
-Messy code for messing around with Floyd-Steinberg dithering trying to make nice 1-bit images
+Originally messy code for messing around with Floyd-Steinberg dithering trying to make nice 1-bit images, now messy code for messing around with different types of dithering.